gndec-yjs/FEM/Contents/Unit_4.md

 $$

 > 💡 **Note:**
-> This explicit expansion shows how the integral approximation is formed as the weighted sum of the function values evaluated at the selected sampling points \(r_i\), each multiplied by its respective weight \(W_i\).
+> This explicit expansion shows how the integral approximation is formed as the weighted sum of the function values evaluated at the selected sampling points $$ r_i $$, each multiplied by its respective weight $$ W_i $$.

 For this approximation to be **exact** for all polynomials up to order $n$, the following conditions must be satisfied: